 Abstract

-Aim: Development of a semi nested PCR method for HBV Surface gene amplification
+Aim: Development of an amplification method for further investigation of HBV S gene variation patterns.

-Background: Pre-S/S variants in patients with chronic HBV infection may contribute to the progression of liver damages and HCC.
+Background: Pre-S/S variants in patients with chronic HBV infection may contribute to the progression of liver damage and Hepatocellular carcinoma (HCC).

-Methods: This study was performed on 10 patients with chronic HBV infection.
-DNA was extracted from patients' blood, primer design was performed, and a semi nested PCR method was used to amplify preS/S region.
+Methods: This study was performed on ten patients with chronic HBV infection.
+Viral DNA was extracted from patient's plasma, primer design was performed, and a semi-nested PCR method was set up to amplify the pre-S/S region of HBV genome.
 Subsequently, sequencing was performed to analyze the variants of this region.

-Results: In the current study, the semi nested PCR method was successfully set up and the variants such as deletion in the studied samples were investigated.
+Results: In the current study, the semi-nested PCR method was successfully set up, and types of variation in the studied samples were investigated.

-Conclusion: Pre-S/S variants should be routinely determined in HBV carriers to help identify individuals who may be at a high risk of less favorable liver disease progression and the technique we used in this field has been useful and can lead to accurate analysis of the pre-S/S region in terms of variants.
+Conclusion: Pre-S/S variants should be routinely determined in HBV carriers to help identify individuals who may be at a high risk of less favorable liver disease progression.
+This study showed that the technique could accurately amplify the pre-S/S region, and the product can be successfully used for variation detection by direct sequencing.

 - Hepatitis B virus